On the first day of the week

 From the earliest days, the church formed a tradition of gathering to worship on the day after the Jewish sabbath, the day we now call Sunday or “first day of the week”.

 The church has gathered to worship in every conceivable place.
 From caves to cathedrals this ancient weekly pattern has been observed.
 We are now joining with many parts of the body of Christ in worshiping as families in our homes.

 Sunday Service Guidelines

 We would love you to be able to get the most out of the Sunday service package each week.
 Here is Keath explaining how.

 You may be fortunate to have someone in your household who plays an instrument.
 If not, our talented brother and sister team, Louise and David Campion, have recorded a Sunday worship set on our YouTube channel.

 Click on the link below to find this weeks worship lyrics.

 Alternatively, you can enjoy an extended playlist of songs from worship leaders and teams like Matt Redman, Hillsong, Jeremy Riddle, and Leeland.

-Our message today comes from Keath.
-You will be able to see his notes and questions questions below.
+Our message today comes from Paul.
+You will be able to see his Scriptures and questions below.